peer/db/README.md

 ### Backend

-Backend is implemented in Go and provides a HTTP2 API.
+Backend is implemented in Go (requires 1.18 or newer) and provides a HTTP2 API.
 It requires an ElasticSearch instance.

 To run backend locally first start an an ElasticSearch instance: